nert-nlp/streusle/README.md

 Files
 -----

-- streusle.conllulex: Full dataset.
+- streusle.conllu: Full dataset.
 - STATS.md, LEXCAT.txt, MWES.txt, SUPERSENSES.txt: Statistics summarizing the full dataset.
 - train/, dev/, test/: Data splits established by the UD project and accompanying statistics.
 - releaseutil/: Scripts for preparing the data for release.

 - ACKNOWLEDGMENTS.md: Contributors and support that made this dataset possible.
-- CONLLULEX.md: Description of data format.
-- EXCEL.md: Instructions for working with the data as a spreadsheet.
+- FORMAT.md: Description of canonical data format.
+Lexical semantic annotations are implemented as a layer within the .conllu format, which is the standard format for Universal Dependencies treebanks.
+To modify the annotations it is recommended to use a text editor or UD-compliant tooling such as [ArboratorGrew](https://arborator.grew.fr/).
 - LICENSE.txt: License.
 - ACL2018.md: Links to resources reported in [7].

-- conllulex2json.py: Script to validate the data and convert it to JSON.
+- conllu2json.py: Script to validate the data and convert it to JSON.
-- json2conllulex.py: Script to convert STREUSLE JSON to .conllulex.
+- json2conllu.py: Script to convert STREUSLE JSON to .conllu.
-- conllulex2csv.py: Script to create an Excel-readable CSV file with the data.
+- conllu2UDlextag.py: Script to generate a file with an additional column for lextags.
-- csv2conllulex.py: Script to convert an Excel-generated CSV file to .conllulex.
-- conllulex2UDlextag.py: Script to remove all STREUSLE fields except lextags.
 - UDlextag2json.py: Script to unpack lextags, populating remaining STREUSLE fields.
-- normalize_mwe_numbering.py: Script to ensure MWEs within each sentence are numbered in a consistent order.

 - govobj.py: Utility for adding heuristic preposition/possessor governor and object links to the JSON.
 - lexcatter.py: Utilities for working with lexical categories.